Understanding, calculating and preventing high employee churn rates

 A well-structured onboarding process can significantly reduce early turnover and lower employee churn rates.
 Companies can enhance onboarding by:

-A robust document management solution should provide a comprehensive suite of features that work together to effectively process, organize, store securely and identify digital assets, which in turn empowers organizations to efficiently manage their document lifecycle and ultimately drive productivity and business success.
+A robust enterprise content management solution should provide a comprehensive suite of features that work together to effectively process, organize, securely store and identify digital assets.
+This, in turn, empowers organizations to efficiently manage the document life cycle, and ultimately drive productivity and business success.